-The Monte Carlo Slip Statistics Toolkit (MCSST) allows users to quickly and accurately estimate fault slip across several faults imaged in DEMs.
+The Monte Carlo Slip Statistics Toolkit (MCSST) allows users to rapidly and accurately estimate fault slip across several faults imaged in DEMs.
 This approach improves upon similar studies because it allows for rapid analysis of tens to hundreds of faults simultaneously within GIS, and anomalous values can quickly be identified.
 The underlying functions are built upon open-source Python code base and are specifically designed to lower the bar of entry for researchers wishing to include robust, quantitative fault scarp analysis in their work or teaching.

 Application of this method may contribute to a wide range of regional and local paleoseismic studies with adequate highresolution DEM coverage, both regional fault source characterization for seismic hazard and/or estimating geologic slip and strain rates.
-In our case study, initial estimates for minimum near-surface extension rates along a northwest to southeast transect understanding of the region and provide useful constraints on the uncertainty associated with these values (Villamor and
+In our case study, initial estimates for minimum near-surface extension rates along a northwest to southeast transect (33 faults; 25 km) across the Taupo Volcanic Zone are in line with the current paleoseismological and tephrochonological understanding of the region and provide useful constraints on the uncertainty associated with these values (Villamor and Berryman, 2001).